Last updated on March 10, 2026

 This urgency reflects the scale of the challenge: maritime shipping moves over 80% of global trade and, in the process, contributes nearly 3% of total greenhouse gas (GHG) emissions.
 At the same time, vessels release high volumes of sulfur oxides (SOₓ), nitrogen oxides (NOₓ), and particulate matter (PM).
 These pollutants harm the air quality and public health of frontline port communities around the world.

-Why maritime emissions are a regulatory priority
+Why are maritime emissions a regulatory priority?

 Maritime emissions are facing increasing scrutiny due to their outsized impact on both global climate and local air quality.

-• Main and auxiliary engines, which burn bunker fuel while ships are underway or idling in port
+- Main and auxiliary engines, which burn bunker fuel while ships are underway or idling in port

-• Boilers and onboard power systems, especially active during cargo handling
+- Boilers and onboard power systems, especially active during cargo handling

-• Fuel storage and transfer systems, which can leak or vent harmful vapors
+- Fuel storage and transfer systems, which can leak or vent harmful vapors

 Carbon dioxide (CO₂)